 3. Build Trust with Reviews

-The keyword when it comes to ranking in AI results is building trust.
-However, since AI platforms like ChatGPT and Perplexity don’t have very sophisticated ranking algorithms, they rely heavily on trust signals, such as reviews across Google and directories.
+Since AI platforms like ChatGPT and Perplexity lack sophisticated ranking algorithms, they rely heavily on trust signals, such as Google reviews and directory listings.

 4. Provide Detailed, Quotable Content

-Whereas traditional search algorithms were advanced enough to rank content using meta tags and little information, AI chatbots require a lot of context when it comes to understanding and ranking your content.
+Whereas traditional search algorithms were advanced enough to rank content using meta tags and limited information, AI chatbots require much more context to understand and rank your content.

 Here are a few examples of how to take traditional content and make it more specific for local GEO results.